GlodBlock/ExtendedAE/src/main/resources/assets/expatternprovider/ae2guide/epp_intro/crystal_fixer.md

 <BlockImage id="expatternprovider:crystal_fixer" scale="8"></BlockImage>

-ME Crystal Fixer can repair budding certus block and turn it to the upgraded one.
+The ME Crystal Fixer can repair a budding Certus block and upgrade it.

 It needs <ItemLink id="ae2:charged_certus_quartz_crystal" /> and power to work.
-Right-click it with <ItemLink id="ae2:charged_certus_quartz_crystal" /> to input.
+Right-click it with <ItemLink id="ae2:charged_certus_quartz_crystal" /> to input one.

-However, it can't turn flawed one to flawless.
-The max tier Fixer can reach is flawed.
+However, it can't turn a flawed one into a flawless one.
+The highest tier the Fixer can reach is flawed.

 <Row gap="20">
 <GameScene zoom="4" background="transparent">